 The shopping area in the Minami block is an in-mall that resembles a market with many brands

-In the Minami block, KitKat Chocolatory will open with an experience corner where you can make original KitKat!
+In the Minami block, KitKat Chocolatory opened with an experience corner where you can make original KitKat!
 Under the full supervision of top pastry chef Yasumasa Takaki, you can meet Premium KitKat, which is specific about materials and manufacturing methods.

 Plus, the south block also has a long-established skateboard specialty store called Instant Skateboards that has been around for 25 years.
 It is perfect for anyone from beginners to advanced.
 En STUDIO is where many dance instructors active in Japan and overseas are enrolled.
 There are also many well-known cafes and restaurants.